 Northern Lights Resort and Spa

 Northern Lights Resort and Spa is actually a wonderful intimate lodge designed in the style of a Swiss chalet.
-Just 20 minutes from Whitehorse, it offers lovely individual cozy chalets and a great base for exploring or simply watching the Northern Lights.
+Just 20 minutes from Whitehorse, it offers lovely individual cosy chalets and a great base for exploring or simply watching the Northern Lights.

 At a Glance